 You can use the default Multi-cloud GLB StyleBook for LB Node StyleBook to configure the Citrix ADC load balancing nodes which are the child sites in a parent-child topology that handle the application traffic.
 Use this StyleBook only if you want to configure LB nodes in case of a parent-child topology.
 However, each LB node must be configured separately using this StyleBook.

 Workflow of the Citrix ADC Hybrid and Multi-Cloud GLB Solution Configuration

 You can use the shipped Multi-cloud GLB StyleBook on Citrix ADM to configure the Citrix ADC instances with hybrid and multi-cloud GLB configuration.

 The following diagram shows the workflow for configuring Citrix ADC hybrid and multi-cloud GLB solution.
 The steps in the workflow diagram are explained in more detail after the diagram.

 Perform the following tasks as a cloud administrator:

 To start using Citrix ADM, create a new Citrix Cloud company account or join an existing one that has been created by someone in your company.

-    After you log on to Citrix Cloud, click Request Trial to obtain access to the trial and to set up the service for the first time.
+After you log on to Citrix Cloud, click Manage on the Citrix Application Delivery Management tile to set up the ADM service for the first time.